Salt Sermon: Background

 The years before 1838 were difficult for the members and leaders of Church of Jesus Christ of Latter Day Saints.
 In 1837, Smith and Rigdon founded an "anti-bank" called the Kirtland Safety Society.
 When it failed much of the blame was laid upon Smith.
 Half of the Quorum of Twelve Apostles accused Smith of improprieties in the banking scandal.
 LDS Church Apostle Heber C. Kimball would later say that the bank's failure was so shattering that afterwards "there were not twenty persons on earth that would declare that Joseph Smith was a prophet of God."
-Smith's former secretary, Warren Parish, along with Martin Harris and others, vied for control of the church in Kirtland, taking possession of the Kirtland Temple, "excommunicating" [want reference] Smith and Rigdon, and forcing Smith and Rigdon to relocate and establish a community at Far West, Missouri.
+Smith's former secretary, Warren Parish, along with Martin Harris and others, vied for control of the church in Kirtland, taking possession of the Kirtland Temple, "excommunicating" Smith and Rigdon, and forcing Smith and Rigdon to relocate and establish a community at Far West, Missouri.
 They were followed there by hundreds of loyalists in a trek known as the "Kirtland Camp."

 However, after fleeing from Kirtland, Smith faced continuing external persecutions, along with serious internal dissensions.
 Smith and Rigdon became determined to extinguish this perceived apostasy in the church as they believed that the very entire future of the Latter Day Saint movement was at stake.
 Due to Rigdon's ability to sway audiences, he became Smith's spokesman in an attempt to promote church orthodoxy, and as a result Rigdon also became symbol of the militancy of the church in Far West.

 Sermon

-On 19 June 1838, in Far West, Rigdon delivered a harsh public condemnation of a large number of the members and leaders of the church for their perceived disloyalty towards Smith and Rigdon.
+On 17 June 1838, in Far West, Rigdon delivered a harsh public condemnation of a large number of the members and leaders of the church for their perceived disloyalty towards Smith and Rigdon.
 While no summary or text of Rigdon's sermon remains, eyewitnesses indicated that Rigdon took the subject of his text from the fifth chapter of the Gospel of Matthew.

 According to Rigdon, the dissenters were like the "salt" spoken of by Jesus (part of the metaphors of salt and light in the Sermon on the Mount) and must be "trodden under foot".

 Rigdon was then followed by Smith with a short speech, in which he seemingly sanctioned what Rigdon had said.